wheniwork/standards/README.md

 Some small notes:
-> Currently the database is storing date/times in central standard time (which is incorrect but I will switch to daylight later).
+> Currently the database is storing date/times in central daylight time.
 I struggled to come up with a good way to convert dates/times to RFC 2822 in Golang, so I opted to instead convert/format them in PostgreSQL.
 This means that all of the date/time fields are strings in Go but since no operation is being performed on the data itself there, this should be fine.
 I might change this later and add the formatting to the driver somehow instead?
 As long as it looks clean and wouldn't effect changes in the future.

 > I've taken some code from one of my other website projects that I was working on in Go to make the REST API a bit easier when it came to filtering/sorting/selecting fields to be returned.
 And the date range handling for Issue #6 I added into that filtering handler.